lucaslrc/bit-bot/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple BOT for Telegram.
+This project is a simple BOT for Telegram that you can config using .json file.

 ## Technologies
 Project is created with: